-But the Army is Pressed by the Arabs While Cholera is Raging Within Its "Annanias in his palmiest days never wrote half as many falsehoods Spreads Throughout the Chinese Em-Crash Into Box Cars, Causing the and misrepresentations as have appeared in the Italian press and in the Engine to Turn Over, Crushing the official statements issued by the Italian government," telegraphs the correspondent of Reute.'s Telegram Co.
-Ltd., at Tripol., who arrived at Malta on Monday.
-He said the Italians hold, with arrested Monday, charged with the nearly twice as many men, half the Many Arabs have been killed and man Prince Davis, Express Messen- vast numbers were shot in cold blood. ger H. G. Freeman, and Mail Clerk Now twenty-five thousand soldiers T. W. Moore were injured.
-No. 43 find themselves with their backs to ran into an open switch and crashed the sea, cramped and confined, with into eight empty box cars standing on an active enemy within a few yards the siding, overturning the engine, of them and with cholera raging, for express and mail cars, and tearing up despite official efforts to conceal the the track for a considerable distance. truth there have been many cases of Evidence showed that the switch cholera among the troops and the civhad been tampered with and blood- it population is suffering so much that hounds of Penitentiary Guard John whole streets in Tripoli have been There has been no disgrace.
-On Robinson, colored in the town of the contrary the Italian troops have Swansea.
-Robinson was away from fought with great bravery and their home, having gone on a wagon to a officers set a noble example.
+But the Army is Pressed by the Arabs While Cholera is Raging Within Its Ranks.
+"Annanias in his palmiest days never wrote half as many falsehoods Spreads Throughout the Chinese Emand misrepresentations as have appeared in the Italian press and in the official statements issued by the Italian government," telegraphs the correspondent of Reuter's Telegram Co., Ltd., at Tripoli, who arrived at Malta on Monday.
+Lawrence Robinson, celored ,was He said the Italians hold, with arrested Monday, charged with the nearly twice as many men, half the breaking of the switch which caused ground that they held three weeks the wreck of Seaboard passenger ago.
+They have lost in killed and train No. 43, at Swansea, early Mon- wounded, not counting the sick, well Many Arabs have been killed and Evidence showed that the switch cholera among the troops and the civhad been tampered with and blood- i' population is suffering so much that hounds of Penitentiary Guard John whole streets in Tripoli have been There has been no disgrace.
+On the contrary the Italian troops have fought with great bravery and their officers set a noble example.
 Howmill.
 The officers soon found him ever the Arabs have advanced their and put him under arrest.
 He was artillery and are shelling the Italians. carried back to Columbia and taken One shell dropped into General Canthis afternoon to Lexington and lodg- eva's headquarters.
-The foreign min ed in jail.
-Robinson denies the itary attaches have been kept aboard charge and protests his innocence. | a boat and not permitted to land, the He admitted, however, that he had explanation being given that it would scrved a three years' sentence on the be too dangerous for them to go on The Turks and Arabs, the correspondent says, hold the oasis, 15 miles long and from two to five miles deep, where they can subsist on dates and olives until April, meanwhile harassing the Italians by nightly raids.
+The foreign mied in jail.
+Robinson denies the itary attaches have been kept aboard a boat and not permitted to land, the He admitted, however, that he had explanation being given that it would scrved a three years' sentence on the be too dangerous for them to go on The Turks and Arabs, the correspondent says, hold the oasis, 15 miles long and from two to five miles deep, where they can subsist on dates negro of medium height and the only and olives until April, meanwhile harassing the Italians by nightly raids.
 There are no signs of the Italians preparing to advance.
 The correspondent describes the spirits of the invading army as demoralized.
-The men expected a short and sharp camover or rains soaking them with con-Express Messenger Freeman received gusted with the war and hate the assembly's continued support. country.
+The men expected a short and sharp campaign.
+Instead they are lying in the trenches with sand storms blowing guarantee this beyond an election by tinual night alarms.
+They are dis-solved to assure Yuan of the national over or rains soaking them with concountry.
 They long to return home.
-For four days after the engage slaughtering of the Arab population under General Caneva's sanction, who when caught by troops in charge of numbers of Arabs had hidden their quiese in them. arms and resumed their work as husthe wreck and who talked to the Co- Arabs who could reasonably be sus- Chuang, reports that 40 Manchus The blood of the men was up naturally, as they had seen their comwreck of the train.
-The switch lock ported, even mutilated, though of showed that some heavy instrument this it is impossible to ascertain the long looks ready for fighting.
-We are truth.
-With their excitable tempera- preparing." ment and highly developed imagination, the Italians suspected every liv- eral other officers were assassinated ing soul of guilt, and for four days and according to foreign railroad ofgangs of soldiers, often without offi- ficials the Chinese and Manchu soltreated the Arabs with ctmost kind- erous. ness and it is only fair to say that and boys who were perfectly inno- April, 1910, was made deputy lieucent.
+For four days after the engageofficers.
+The troops complained that allowed for the government to acnumbers of Arabs had hidden their quiese in them. arms and resumed their work as hus-Thereupon General Canurally, as they had seen their com- assailants were arrested.
+The officer rades shot from behind and, it is re- adds: ported, even mutilated, though of truth.
+With their excitable tempera- preparing." ment and highly developed imaginatreated the Arabs with ctmost kind- erous. ness and it is only fair to say that section took part in the rising and some concern to the Manchus He is there were vast numbers of women a native of Hu-Peh province and in and boys who were perfectly inno- April, 1910, was made deputy lieumain track, thereby adding to the cent.
 Of these nearly all the men and tenant general of the Bordered Red even the boys above a certain age, Mongol Banner. were shot, and it is undoubted but that a great many women perished.
 GAFFNEY PREACHER ARRESTED.